Necronomicon (band): History

 In early 2000, a thrash revival broke out on the international music scene.
 Bands such as Destruction and Exodus went on tour again and produced new albums.
-Also Necronomicon found success in March 2004 when the band completed a contract with the label Remedy Records (Germany) from Hamburg and the new CD named Construction of Evil was brought to the market.
-But before that, the long-standing collaboration with guitarist Jogi had to be stopped because of his tinnitus.
+Necronomicon also benefited from this revival, signing with Remedy Records of Hamburg in March 2004 and releasing the CD Construction of Evil.
+Before the release, guitarist Jogi had to leave because of his tinnitus.

-In 2007 Necronomicon signed a contract with the Spanish label Xtreem Music.
-The album Revenge of the Beast appeared.
-The CD was recorded as a special edition with a rougher mix of classic retro 1980s thrash in Neuenburg am Rhein.

-The European Tour in 2009 led to Greece, Spain and over to Russia.
+In 2007 Necronomicon signed a contract with the Spanish label Xtreem Music and released Revenge of the Beast.
+The CD was recorded as a special edition with a rougher mix of classic 1980s thrash in Neuenburg am Rhein.
+The European Tour in 2009 went through Greece, Spain and Russia.
 Drummer and founding member Axel Strickstrock resigned and was replaced by Klaus Enderlin.

-By the end of June 2013, Necronomicon was looking for permanent members to play the guitar and the bass.
-Benjamin "Ben Jay" Rogg and Marco Lohrenz completed Necronomicon's line-up.
-In this new formation Necronomicon played its first gig in the Czech Republic at the Aggressive Music Fest 2013 which was a success for the new line-up.
+By the end of June 2013, Necronomicon was looking for permanent guitar and bass players, recruiting Benjamin "Ben Jay" Rogg and Marco Lohrenz to complete their line-up.
+In this new formation Necronomicon played a successful first concert in the Czech Republic at the Aggressive Music Fest 2013.

 On 27 November 2015, the band released their album Pathfinder...
 Between Heaven and Hell on German label Trollzorn Records.
 Then came the album Invictus, which won the title of "Album Of The Month" on the Metallian.com webzine.

 Musical style

-Originally Necronomicon was a punk rock band, so the first demo recording Total Rejection reflects that style.
-Due to the influence of Motörhead, Metallica and Slayer a synthesis of the old style and the new metal influences was created.
+Necronomicon started as a punk rock band, reflected in the demo Total Rejection.
+Due to the influence of Motörhead, Metallica and Slayer, a synthesis of the old style and the new metal influences was created.
 The band's style in the mid-1980s was described by the online magazine Metalize.Me as a mixture of Hellhammer and Sodom.
-In 1987 "Freddy" reported disappointment with the album Apocalyptic Nightmare: "The songs are good, but the musicians haven't been mature enough to implement it adequately".
-Construction of Evil (2004) was described by Martin of heavy Metal.de as "...fairly classical Heavy Metal of the old school and up-tempo power metal without prolonged double base-storm...".
-Musically, the band had remained faithful.
-The seventh album Invictus (2012), combines the 1980s style with contemporary elements.
-Metalize.Me said it sounds "...charming to rumble metal, but it does not rumble anymore...it's now played accurately...“.
-Martin of heavy Metal.de said that "Freddy's" rough vocals are a specific feature of the band and because of that Necronomicon stands out of the mass of power and heavy metal bands in Germany."
+In 1987 "Freddy" reported disappointment with the album Apocalyptic Nightmare: "The songs are good, but the musicians weren't mature enough to implement it adequately".
+Construction of Evil (2004) was described by Martin of heavy Metal.de as "...fairly classical old school Heavy Metal and up-tempo power metal without prolonged double base-storm...".
+The seventh album, Invictus (2012), combines the 1980s style with contemporary elements.
+Metalize.Me said it sounds "...charmingly like rumble metal, but it does not rumble anymore...it's now played accurately...“.
+Martin of heavy Metal.de said that "Freddy's" rough vocals are a specific feature of the band which lets Necronomicon stand out of the mass of power and heavy metal bands in Germany."